 Setting Yourself Up for Success

-So hopefully at this point you’ve allowed yourself to ask The Question (“should I quit residency?”) and found that there were no Arbiters of Medicine appearing at your door to deliver your final judgement.
+So hopefully at this point you’ve allowed yourself to ask The Question (“should I quit residency?”) and found that there were no Arbiters of Medicine appearing at your door to shame you.
 Whew!
 Now you can start the real work.
 In this section I’ll provide guidance on how to set up your environment to maximize your ability to find your answer.

 Step 1 – Get Support (if you need it)